Simple shapes can have a lot of uses in a Word document, so it’s entirely possible that you might need to use one.

 While the tool that you are going to be using is technically for inserting ovals, you can manually adjust the size of the oval so that it is perfectly proportioned and, therefore, a circle.
 Continue reading below to learn about the steps that you need to take to draw your circle in a Word document.

 Are you currently in the market for a new laptop that will easily run Word, along with all of the other programs you use on a regular basis?
-Check out our review of the Hp Pavilion dv4-5110us.
+Check out best selling laptops on Amazon and find a fast and affordable option.

 Step 1: Launch Microsoft Word 2010, or double-click the Word file in which you want to draw a circle.

 Step 2: Browse to the location in which you want to insert the circle.